polarch/JSAmbisonics/README.md

 * **WebAudio_HOA.js**: A library for higher-order ambisonics.
 It is based on the ACN signal set specification, with N3D normalization of the ambisonic signals.
 It requires the JSHlib for spherical harmonics, and the [numeric.js](http://www.numericjs.com/) JavaScript library for matrix and vector operations.
 * **JSHlib.js**: A library that computes real spherical harmonics, the spherical harmonic transform (SHT) and its inverse, and rotations in the spherical harmonic domain.
 It requires the [numeric.js](http://www.numericjs.com/) JavaScript library for matrix and vector operations.

-The library is a work-in-progress.
-At the moment, demos seem to work in Mozilla Firefox and Google Chrome (FOA only) due to different limitations of the Web Audio specification at different browsers (the issue seems to be handling of multichannel WAVE audio, that the demos use at the moment.
-Firefox seems to handle these without problem.
-This issue can be circumvented possibly by splitting the files into groups of fewer channels.
-4-channel files seem to have no problem.)
+The library is a work-in-progress, but fully functional.
+At the moment, demos seem to work fine in Mozilla Firefox and Google Chrome.
+No other browsers have been checked yet.

 ---
 ## First-order (B-format) ambisonics